-The FFY-2021 "Set-aside" use for the standard Cap grant is outlined in Section V of this IUP.
-Necessary work plans showing utilization of these funds are found at the end of this IUP.
+The FFY-2022 "Set-aside" use for the standard Cap grant and BIL Supplemental Cap grant are outlined in Section V of this IUP.
+Necessary work plans showing utilization of these funds are found in the appendices of this IUP.